 A student who fails to maintain an academic average of B (3.0) in graduate coursework will be dismissed from their academic program.
 Two or more grades of C at any level will result in complete dismissal from the student's academic program.
+Students are placed on Academic

-A single grade of D or lower will also result in academic dismissal from the program.
-Furthermore, if a student is dismissed, they will not be considered for readmission to the University in the program from which they were dismissed without a formal written appeal to the department in which they were dismissed.
+Warning after receiving one grade of C. A single grade of D or lower will also result in academic dismissal from the program.
+Furthermore, if a student is dismissed, they will not be considered for readmission to the University in the program from which they were dismissed without a formal written appeal to the department from which they were dismissed.
 No student will be permitted to take more than nine credits beyond the number of credits originally specified in his or her program in order to present a B average for his or her total program.
 Instructors establish the numerical scale for these grades in the course syllabus.